 Therefore, an MBA degree is very important for anyone, and more so, for entrepreneurs, because it helps them in acquiring both analytical and people skills that they can apply to future ventures.

 In case, you are a student whose offer letter was recalled due to the slowdown, you could still go for an MBA.
 Since it will be difficult to get job-experience before the MBA, one could look at pursuing a part-time job in an industry of choice, while pursuing a part-time MBA.
 There are many good B-schools that offer part-time executive courses and other MBA courses.
-You can choose the one that suits you the best.
+It is best to learn more about a school so you choose the one that suits your needs the best.

 If you are already employed, it may be a good idea to convince your employer to sponsor you for an MBA.
 If you are a valuable resource, and the organization wants to retain you, they will help you develop yourself.
 This way, you would not have to dent your financial pocket to go for the MBA.
 Otherwise, you can always avail educational loans that are readily available, and would need to be repaid only after you have secured a job.